NewPhyrexia/startup/mdFiles/midTermPrep.md

     - Port 22 is reserved for SSH (Secure Shell) protocol.

 34. What will the following code using Promises output when executed?
-    - To provide an answer, I would need to see the specific code that uses Promises.
-Please provide the code, and I'll be happy to explain the expected output.
+    - specific code that uses Promises needed.